-1. As Special Purpose Fund, this refers to the following legally mandated allocations - a) Internal Revenue Allotment (IRA), the automatically appropriated formula-based share of LGUs from national internal revenue collections (per R.A.
-No. 7160, the Local Government Code of 1991); b) the annually appropriated provisions for the special shares of selected LGUs from proceeds from national wealth (per specific laws, such as share of tobacco producing provinces, etc.); and c) National Government transfers to LGUs (Barangay Officials Death Benefits Fund, Local Government Support Fund, and the budget allocation for Metro Manila Development Authority.

-2. As an expenditure item, this refers to 80% of the automatically appropriated IRA, classified under Current Operating Expenditures.
+- 1. As Special Purpose Fund (SPF), this refers the following legally mandated allocations \ a) Internal Revenue Allotment (IRA), the automatically appropriated formula-based share of LGUs from national internal revenue collections (pursuant to R.A.
+No. 7160, otherwise known as the Local Government Code of 1991); b) the annually appropriated provisions for the special shares of selected LGUs from proceeds from national wealth (per specific laws, such as share of tobacco producing provinces, etc.); and National c) Government transfers to LGUs (Barangay Officials Death Benefits Fund, Local Government Support Fund, and the budget allocation for Metro Manila Development Authority). - 2.
+As an expenditure item, this refers to 80% of the automatically appropriated IRA, classified under Current Operating Expenditures.
 The remaining allocations for LGUs are classified under Capital Outlays as Capital Transfers to LGUs, considering the developmental purposes for such allocations.